arthurqwang/ahmm/README.md

 I hope to continue to receive everyone's support.

 ## Online Use / External Links
-You can use it online on the 'Big System View' website and get more examples: http://www.holomind.com.cn
+You can use it online on the 'Big Systems View' website and get more examples: http://www.holomind.com.cn